-In 2020, there were 50 turbidity samples taken at various locations within the distribution system with no samples exceeding the guidelines.
+In 2021, there were 33 turbidity samples taken at various locations within the distribution system with 1 sample in February exceeding the guidelines.
 When localized turbidity events occur, they are likely caused by water main flushing activities, fire hydrant use, and/or velocity/flow changes due to construction or maintenance activities.
 The resulting dis-colouration or cloudiness can be an aesthetic concern to customers.
 Turbidity is generally temporary and flushing of cold water taps can clear up the water.